grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

 ### Composition is not a single DSL, but a series of mini DSLs

 I already briefly noted this.
 While it may be tempting to invent a single DSL to describe whole application, in practice it is hardly possible, because our applications have different subdomains that often use different sets of terms.
 Rather, it pays off to hunt for such subdomains and create smaller languages for them.
 The alarm example shown above would probably be just a small part of a real composition.
 Not all parts would lend themselves to shape this way, at least not instantly.
 What starts off as a single class might become a subdomain with its own vocabulary at some point.
 We need to pay attention.
-Hence, we still want to apply some of the DSL techniques even to those parts of the composition that are not easily turned into DSLs and hunt for an occasion when we are be able to do so.
+Hence, we still want to apply some of the DSL techniques even to those parts of the composition that are not easily turned into DSLs and hunt for an occasion when we are able to do so.

 As [Nat Pryce puts it](http://www.natpryce.com/articles/000783.html), it's all about: